Level Playing Field

 tell application id "com.figure53.QLab.4" to tell front workspace

-display dialog "WARNING: This will change the master levels of all selected cues" & return & return & "A dialog will signal when the level setting is complete." & return & return & "PROCEED?"
+display dialog "WARNING: This will change the main levels of all selected cues" & return & return & "A dialog will signal when the level setting is complete." & return & return & "PROCEED?"

 try